vacobuilt/jira-cleanup/README.md

 1. Creating new ticket iterators in `src/iterators/`
 2. Adding new processors in `src/processors/`
-3. Enhancing LLM prompts in `src/llm/assessment.py`
+3. Enhancing LLM prompts in `src/prompts/templates/`
+4. Implementing new domain services in `src/domain/services/`

 ## Requirements